 COVID-19 Testing Availability

 Watertown and the surrounding region have ample testing capacity to meet the needs of Maranatha’s campus.
 Free testing opportunities are regularly scheduled in the county even for those without symptoms.
 Returning students that do not have symptoms and have not had known contact with an infected individual will not be required to take a COVID test when returning to campus.
 Limited on-campus rapid testing capacity has been developed to serve institutional needs.

 As reflected in this plan, various changes have been implemented to encourage social distancing in order to limit the potential spread of the virus.
 Guidelines and markings should be observed to avoid large gatherings.
 While students may socialize, safe social distancing practices should be maintained including the six-foot rule.
 Large-group activities will be subject to various limits.
-Classes and other regularly scheduled meetings will incorporate rearrangements to seating to preserve social distancing as outlined in more detail below.
+Classes and other regularly scheduled meetings will incorporate modified seating arrangements to preserve social distancing as outlined in more detail below.